Trump picks NH native Karoline Leavitt to be White House press secretary

 Though voters under 30 still sided with Vice President Harris overall this year, Democrats lost serious ground, and Trump made gains compared to 2020 and 2016.
 The economy and jobs were also cited as the top issues for young Americans when voting, according to exit polling from the Associated Press.

 When Leavitt spoke with NPR in September, Harris' campaign had benefited from a slew of viral internet support.
-It was something Leavitt brushed it aside.
+Leavitt brushed it aside.

 "Young people care about policy," she said.
 "Young people are struggling right now."